 What Happens When Squirrels Get Inside Structures

 Once inside, squirrels are likely to chew entry holes larger or chew additional holes.
-This not only increases the chances of rain getting in, it also allows heat, or cool air, to escape.
+This increases the chances of rain getting in and allows heat, or cool air, to escape.
 Rain or moisture getting in can lead to wood rot and a whole host of other problems.
 Heat or cool air escaping means increased heating and cooling bills.

 How Can Home And Business Owners Keep Squirrels Out?

-Don't feed them.
+Please don't feed them.
 If you have bird feeders, consider keeping them well away from your structure.
-Also, don't feed them peanuts or other foods that will draw them in close.
+Also, please don't feed them peanuts or other foods that will draw them in close.